 - Exposure or incident in service that caused the skin condition

-- Medical opinion that the Veteran’s skin condition was caused by military service
+- A medical opinion that the Veteran’s skin condition was caused by military service

 For certain skin conditions, the VA has adopted a presumptive service connection.
 For example, Gulf War veterans with dermatitis or certain other chronic undiagnosed skin disorders can attain a presumptive service connection for Gulf War Syndrome if the condition can be rated at 10% or higher and manifests by December 31, 2021.